gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-18/research-topics.md

 # Research Topics

-* other way to store data in the browser
+* Other ways to store data in the browser
-* what is sessionStorage
+* What is sessionStorage
-* what is the difference between sessionStorage and localStorage
+* What is the difference between sessionStorage and localStorage